 Medications that are commonly used to treat depression include the following:

-Depression is linked to low levels of serotonin (as well as low levels of dopamine, norepinephrine, and other brain chemicals).
+Depression is linked to low levels of serotonin, dopamine, norepinephrine, and other brain chemicals.
 SSRIs work by preventing your blood from absorbing some of the serotonin from your brain.
 This leaves a higher level of serotonin in the brain, and increased serotonin can help relieve depression.

-It’s believed that SNRIs help treat depression by keeping up the levels of serotonin and norepinephrine — chemical messengers that affect mood — in your brain.
+SNRIs may help treat depression by keeping up the levels of serotonin and norepinephrine — chemical messengers that affect mood — in your brain.
 They do this by stopping serotonin and norepinephrine from going back into the cells that released them.

 Tricyclic antidepressants

-Tricyclic antidepressants allow more serotonin and norepinephrine to stay in your brain, helping to elevate your mood.
-They can be very effective, but cause more severe side effects.
-They’re often used if you haven’t responded to other medications.
+Tricyclic antidepressants allow more serotonin and norepinephrine to stay in your brain, helping elevate your mood.
+They can be very effective but cause more severe side effects.
+They’re often used if you haven’t had success with other medications.
 These include imipramine (Tofranil) and nortriptyline (Pamelor).

 Mood stabilizers or anxiety medications are sometimes combined with antidepressant medication.
-If you’re seeing a counselor or a therapist who can’t prescribe medications, they can contact your primary care doctor and request the prescription for you.
+If you’re meeting with a counselor or a therapist who is unable to prescribe medications, they can contact your primary care doctor and request the prescription for you.

 Was this helpful?

-There are a variety of alternative and natural treatments that are often used to treat depression.
-These treatments shouldn’t be used without consulting your doctor first, especially if you’re taking prescription antidepressants or other medications.
+Keep in mind these treatments shouldn’t be used without consulting your healthcare professional first, especially if you’re taking prescription antidepressants or other medications.

 Natural remedies

-Sometimes it can be helpful to use complementary or natural treatments for depression alongside traditional ones.
-Be sure to check in with your doctor before adding supplements or other complementary treatments to your routine.
+It can be helpful to use complementary or natural treatments for depression alongside traditional ones.
+Remember to check in with your doctor before adding supplements or other complementary treatments to your routine.

 Support groups